saranyanambiarr/Face-Recognition-using-Transfer-Learning/README.md

 # Create your own Dataset :
 I created my own Dataset by downloading the images of the actors Dulquer Salmaan, Lili Reinhart and Princess Diana.

+I am using Mobilenet as it is lightweight in its architecture.
+It uses depthwise separable convolutions which basically means it performs a single convolution on each colour channel rather than combining all three and flattening it.

+I trained the dataset on Google Colab where it created an h5 file.